BilkentCompGen/lcptools/README.md

     Ex: $w = xyza_0 . . . a_nklm$, where $n \geq 1$ and $xyz$ and $klm$ are identified as cores, and $z \lt a_0 \lt \dots \lt a_n \lt k$ or $z \gt a_0 \gt \dots \gt a_n \gt k$.

-### Deterministic Coin Tossing:

-The dct function in the LCP algorithm is crucial for processing binary sequences.
-It starts by pinpointing the initial point of difference between two binary strings, beginning from the right-end.
-The function then assesses the difference based on the position and value of the divergent bit.
-This detail is transformed into a new binary sequence, which establishes the foundation of a newly generated 'core'.
-This core is a clear representation of the differences between the original sequences, integral to the algorithm's deepening process.
-Essentially, the dct function effectively consolidates and encapsulates the information, ensuring efficient further analysis within the LCP framework.

-Ex: 11101**0**00 vs 00010**1**00 -> **10**0 as the position is **2 (10)** and the bit is **0**.
-Position index start from 0.

 ### Deepen Function:

-The deepen function in the LCP algorithm primarily focuses on the compression of 'cores' alongside their left neighbors.
-The purpose of this repeated compression (dct) is to manage the length of the cores, preventing them from becoming large.
-After a compression, the LCP algorithm is re-applied.
-This re-application aims to identify new cores within the compressed data.
-In this context, each compressed core is treated as a discrete value, represented in binary form.
+The LCP algorithm is re-applied to the LCP cores' labels (rules over `core.label % 4`).
+This re-application aims to identify new cores within the core label data.
+In this context, each lcp core is treated as a discrete value, formed with hashed value.
 This representation facilitates efficient processing and analysis within the algorithm.

-This function iteratively compresses and processes cores to find new cores in compliance with the rules stated above.

-## Default Variables

-The default iteration count for compression in each deepening is set to 1.